Keyboard shortcuts

 From the work so far, you may have noticed the app has a pretty limited API, basically the update and view methods.
 There's one more for resolving effects (called resolve), but that really is it.
 We need to make those three methods available to the Shell, but once that's done, we don't have to touch it again.

 Let's briefly talk about what we want from this interface.
-Ideally, in our language of choice we would:
+Ideally, in our shell language we would:

-• have a native equivalent of the update, view and resolve function
+• have native equivalents of the update, view and resolve functions

 • have an equivalent for our Event, Effect and ViewModel types